JoshBClemons/gesture_recognition/README.md

 As of 3/17/2021, this application is running at https://18.224.96.147/

-Check out a demonstration of the application at https://www.youtube.com/watch?v=uxhXU5ni-AE&ab_channel=JoshClemons
+Check out a demonstration of this application at https://www.youtube.com/watch?v=uxhXU5ni-AE&ab_channel=JoshClemons

 ## Installation